vinci1it2000/schedula/README.rst

       --only-summary              Do not save vehicle outputs, just the summary.
       --overwrite-cache           Overwrite the cached file.
       --soft-validation           Validate only partially input-data (no schema).
       --out-template=<xlsx-file>  Clone the given excel-file and appends results into it.
                                   By default, results are appended into an empty excel-file.
-Use `--out-template=-` to use
+                                  Use `--out-template=-` to use input-file as template.
-                                  input excel-files as templates.
       --plot-workflow             Open workflow-plot in browser, after run finished.
       -l, --list                  List available models.
-      --graph-depth=<levels>      An integer to Limit the levels of sub-models plotted (no limit by default).
+      --graph-depth=<levels>      An integer to Limit the levels of sub-models plotted.
       -f, --force                 Overwrite output/template/demo excel-file(s).

     Miscellaneous: